gcruzgar/odflows/README.md

 The most interesting differences are that detached property sales have a much greater mobility than other types, over 10km difference.
 More expensive sales also have a greater mobility thatn cheaper ones (around 15km difference) and rural areas move more on average than urban ones.

-It is sueful to look at the rural urban classification of wards stated by the ONS (see figure 7).
+It is useful to look at the rural urban classification of wards stated by the ONS (see figure 7).
 This gives insight into some of the patterns seen in previous figures because cities behave differently to rural areas.

 ![rural-urban_split](img/rural_urban_split.png)
 **Figure 7.** ONS rural urban classification by ward - 2011 census.